 Well, the official U.K. explainer reads like a satire:

 At the request of Mauritius and the Maldives, the International Tribunal of Law of the Sea (ITLOS) demarcated the border between the Chagos and the Maldives.
-The U.K. noted that this case didn’t affect anything but worried that a future binding case might cause Britain problems.
-How China manages to get away with ignoring ITLOS decisions and whether the U.K. might emulate them was not discussed.
-Nor was how the U.S. or Turkey manage to not be members.
+The U.K. noted that this decision didn’t affect anything but worried that a future case might cause Britain problems.
+The explainer did not mention that China has signed onto the Law of the Sea but gets away with ignoring ITLOS decisions.
+Nor did it mention that the U.S. and Turkey do fine without recognizing the Law of the Sea at all.
+And it certainly did not discuss whether the U.K. could emulate any of the three.

 The Universal Postal Union announced that it would stop recognizing stamps issued by the BIOT.
 This is so silly that I don’t have much to say about it.
 Why is this silly?
 Well, uh, the air bases on Diego Garcia use U.S. stamps.
-And if the U.S. left, the U.K. could just use U.K. stamps.
+And if the U.S. abandoned the base, then the U.K. could just use U.K. stamps.

-If you’re wondering, the address would be something like:
+If you’re wondering, a address Diego Garcia address be something like:

 U.S. Navy Support Facility